 VICS Optimal Care Summits colorectal cancer consultation 2024–25

-The VICS’ third strategic consultation on patterns of care for colorectal cancer will run from late 2024 to early 2025.
+The VICS’ third strategic consultation on patterns of care for colorectal cancer ran from late 2024 to early 2025.

 VICS Optimal Care Summits